Brobz/nuca_script/README.md

     println(">> 10 doubled is: " + double(10));

-Note that every NucaScript function assumes an empty return as the last statement of the function body, in the case that it is not already a return statment;
+Note that every NucaScript function assumes an empty return as the last statement of the function body, in the case that it is not already a return statment.

 This means that  this: